prachisinghsherawat/Revv-Clone/README.md

 # Revv-Clone

-Project: make a clone of https://www.ubuy.co.in/ site
+Project: make a clone of https://www.revv.co.in/ site

-*This is an E-Commerce website which speciaizes in selling All kinds of projects like Electronics, Home goods, books, etc. *
+*This is a rental car website which provides you varieties of four wheeler cars on rent  *

 ## Technology Stack Used
 - JavaScript
 - CSS
 - HTML
+- Bootstrap
+- Heroku For making API

 #ScreenShots
 - Home page